Loan & Mortgage Calculator

 Important: This calculator uses US-style monthly compounding (annual rate ÷ 12).
 Canadian mortgages are legally required to compound semi-annually, which produces a lower effective monthly rate.
 For a $400,000 mortgage at 6% over 25 years, the difference is approximately $30–40/month — adding up to roughly $4,500–6,000 in extra interest over the life of the loan.
 For an exact Canadian figure, the monthly rate should be (1 + annual rate / 2)^(1/6) − 1 instead of annual rate / 12.
 Always confirm with your lender or mortgage broker.

-What does this calculator not include?
+So what does this calculator not include?

-This calculator covers principal and interest only — it does not include property taxes, homeowner's insurance, or mortgage default insurance premiums (CMHC in Canada, PMI in the US).
+This calculator covers principal and interest only — it doesn't include property taxes, homeowner's insurance, or mortgage default insurance premiums (CMHC in Canada, PMI in the US).
 Your actual monthly housing cost will be higher.
 Lenders often collect taxes and insurance in escrow alongside your mortgage payment, so always ask your lender for the full all-in monthly figure.

-What is the difference between a 25-year and 30-year mortgage?
+What's the difference between a 25-year and 30-year mortgage?

 A 30-year mortgage has a lower monthly payment than a 25-year mortgage at the same rate, but you pay interest for 5 extra years — which substantially increases total interest paid.
 On a $400,000 loan at 6%, the difference in total interest between 25 and 30 years is roughly $70,000.
 The 25-year term saves money long-term; the 30-year term improves monthly cash flow.
 Use the pill buttons to compare instantly.